FionaWPT/cse15l-lab-reports/labReport3.md

 $ grep -l "Theory of Relativity" ./written_2/travel_guides/berlitz2/*.txt ./written_2/travel_guides/berlitz2/Berlin-WhereToGo.txt

-//This code prints the only file that contains "Theory of Relativity" in the directory berlitz2.
+//This code prints the only file that contains "Theory of Relativity"
+//in the directory berlitz2.
 //This is useful to save your time find the words one by one in each text files.
 //You can quickly locate the file in this way.
 ```